cloudControl/documentation/Guides/NodeJS/Express.md

 ### Declaring dependencies using NPM
 The next step is to declare app dependencies.
 Node.js tracks dependencies using [npm].
 The dependency requirements must be specified in a `package.json`-file in your project's root directory.

-Modify the dependencies section of the package.json file as shown below to add the app dependencies (express and mongodb) -
+Modify the dependencies section of the package.json file as shown below to add the app dependencies (express and mongodb):

 ~~~json
 "dependencies": {